jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 #React Full-Stack Boilerplate

 This is a boilerplate for a Full-Stack Javascript app that uses ES6 on the client side code.
+React is used to display the data from the Back-End RESTful API that is created here as well.

 ##Technologies (Explanations coming soon)